panoply/syncify/readme.md

 # Configuration

 Syncify configuration and options are defined with a `package.json` file.
-Syncify requires you provide references to shop and themes.
-You can use the `"stores"` property for this information.
-By default, Syncify will assume your _src_ files exists within a `source` directory (relative to your project root) and the folders/files within adhere to the default Shopify theme structure.
+You can use the `"stores"` property to define theme targets.
+By default, Syncify will assume your _src_ files exist within a `source` directory (relative to your project root) and folders/files within the directory are structured in the default Shopify theme structure.

 > Please note that you will need to remove the comments if you are copy and pasting configuration settings below.
 Checkout the [Examples](https://github.com/panoply/syncify-examples) repository to download or clone Syncify baked template.